mxkopy/NLP/README.md

 An implementation of the Transformer architecture + an mmaped GloVe vector store

 # What it does right now
 Nothing by itself.
-The forward-pass of the Transformer is implemented, but there's no CLI for it (yet).
+The forward-pass of the Transformer is implemented, but there's no CLI for it or a trainin loop (yet).
 It's more or less a library implementation of arxiv.org/abs/1706.03762.
 However, the GloVe vector store is pretty neat - it provides an mmapped kd-tree and (for now, a RAM) dictionary for GloVe vectors and tokens, respectively.

 # How to do it